fluree/developers-site/blog/discord-migration/discord-migration.md

 Another issue with Slack for an open community is the way channels are structured.
 Channels are hidden by default and require a member to be invited or actively search for new channels to join.
 This is not the way Discord is set up.
-All channels are public by default, which creates an easy path to exploration and cross-polination, with good tooling for a user to manage notifications per channel or category as desired.
+All channels are public by default, which creates an easy path to exploration and cross-pollination, with good tooling for a user to manage notifications per channel or category as desired.
 We think this is better for an open community and are excited for this change in structure.